 Fig. 3.
-Free behavior models for the workers representing their ability (a) to either flock, move along the chain, or adjust its position in the chain, (b) to work on a task at their current location, (c) to switch between the follower, connector, and traveler roles, (d-e) to transmit and receive messages related to the execution of tasks and maintaining the robot chain, (f) to process whether it has been chosen to join the chain, (g) to detect nearby connectors, and (h) to determine whether the conditions C1, C2, F1, F2 are satisfied, (i) to process whether it has been chosen to move to the other team, and (j) to detect nearby team members.
+Free behavior models for the workers representing their ability (a) to either flock, move along the chain, or adjust its position in the chain, (b) to work on a task at their current location, (c) to switch between the follower, connector, and traveler roles, (d-e) to transmit and receive messages related to the execution of tasks and maintaining the robot chain, (f) to process whether it has been chosen to join the chain, (g) to detect nearby connectors, (h) to determine whether the conditions C1, C2, F1, F2 are satisfied, (i) to transmit and (j) receive messages, (k) to process whether it has been chosen to move to the other team, and (l) to detect nearby team members.